 What should you do about it?

-Watch and see if mortgage bonds can stage a rebound, but be prepared to lock your rate quickly if mortgage bonds break below their 30-day moving average.
+Watch and see if mortgage bonds can remain above their 10-day moving average, but be prepared to lock your rate if mortgage bonds fall below that level.

 Economic CalendarEconomic reports that may impact mortgage rates this week:

 |Mon 29 Jun||Pending Home Sales||May||-21.8%||18.9%||44.3%|

 |Wed 1 Jul||ADP National Employment||Jun||-2.760M||3.000M||2.369M|